 for measuring and monitoring the effect of both creating and sharing additional metadata and multimedia.

-From 2014, IUCr Journals will publish press releases and commentaries online (after embargoes have been lifted) for a selection of key articles in order to explain developments in crystallography and to leverage key research findings across related disciplines.
+IUCr Journals publish press releases and commentaries online (after embargoes have been lifted) for a selection of key articles in order to explain developments in crystallography and to leverage key research findings across related disciplines.
 Articles submitted to IUCr Journals should not be discussed with the media until the publication date.